Easy Sweet Potato Casserole

 - You’ll want to add the orange juice mixture as you mash.

-- Note: my food processor is large so I was able to puree the entire batch of sweet potatoes (about 7 cups) in one go, but if you have a smaller food processor, you’ll have to do it in two batches.
+- Note: my food processor is large so I was able to puree the entire batch of sweet potatoes (about 7 cups) in one go.
+However, if you have a smaller food processor, you’ll have to do it in two batches.
 Try your best to divide the orange juice mixture between the batches, and then stir them together well at the end.

 Top the Sweet Potato Casserole with a Mixture of Pecans, Brown Sugar and Butter